Those Tie-breaks Again

 Let’s take a look at the table above, and the two players who are tied with 3.5 points.
 There are three tie-breaks at use: Direct Encounter (TB1), Greater Number of Wins (TB2), and Buchholz (TB3).
 They are used in the order as you see them, from left to right.
 In the yellow column we see that both players have 0,5.
 That means that they played with each other and their game ended with a draw.
 No one had won, so we move to the next tie-break.

 According to TB2, The player on the 3rd place had won 3 games, while the player on the 4th place had won 2 games.
 The tie-break gives advantage to the player who won more games.
 Is it fair?
-Perhaps, even though there is an argument that the player with more wins also lost more games, which might mean that his rival player better over all.
+Perhaps, even though there is an argument that the player with more wins also lost more games, which might mean that his rival player is better over all.

 The Buchholz